usaid-cs/yesterday-i-learned/investing.md

 - Consider buying stocks in a _bull market_: a market where people are starting to gain confidence in investing.
 A [bullmarket.co](http://bullmarkets.co/model/) offers a number from 0 to 100 on whether the market is bullish or bearish.
 - Never buy stocks in a _bear market_: a market whose general prices are falling, and people are being pessimistic. (after the fall is done, it is not called the bear market anymore.)
-- It doesn't hurt to buy stocks _after_ it is done dropping.
+- [It doesn't hurt to buy stocks _after_ it is done dropping](https://news.ycombinator.com/item?id=22527631).
 Buying before it's done dropping is called "catching a falling knife".
+If prices drop afterwards, it is called a "dead cat bounce".
 - Johnson says that if you miss the top 10 days of equity market growth in a year you miss 90 percent of returns.
 - [When VIX is low its time to go; When VIX is high its time to buy](https://www.reddit.com/r/StockMarket/comments/3dqggo/when_vix_is_low_its_time_to_go_when_vix_is_high)
 - [Relative Strength Index, RSI](http://www.investopedia.com/terms/r/rsi.asp) should be under 50.
 100 means the stock is extremely overbought.
 0 means the stock is extremely [oversold](http://www.investopedia.com/terms/o/oversold.asp).
 See [stockcharts.com](http://stockcharts.com/freecharts/) for visuals.
 Be careful with the index, as modifying its calculation period can switch the results completely.
 "Oversold" may also just mean the stock is doing very poorly, instead of a bargain indicator.